WrathTroll/Project-List/README.md

 # Project-List
 A list of projects to undertake
-1) AI  - question path idea -
+1) AI  - question path idea - // cancelled, learnt of A* search under ML
-2) QT  - UI for generic use -
-3) Oracle interface - via python - for integrated canvas experience
-4) C++ - A game of empires -
+2) General BI online app to monitor various items such as login/out times, work items, workflow. // done.
+4) Python - Django cost center project.